 You should consult an accountant before you start.
 This could be a Certified Public Accountant (CPA) who is a sole practitioner or a large accounting firm that can offer expertise in many areas (and whose fees tend to be higher).
 Another type of accountant is an "Enrolled Agent" (EA).
 EAs must pass a taxation test administered by the Internal Revenue Service.

 You will need to decide how your accountant will prepare your annual financial statement.
 There are several levels of audit to select from.
-They are listed in our Session 1 on Financial Controls in Business Expansion course.
+They are listed in our Session 1 Getting Financial Controls in Place in the Business Expansion course.

 At present, there are no national certification standards for bookkeepers like there are for CPAs or EAs.
 So, it may be best to look for referrals when selecting a bookkeeper.
 Many CPAs and EAs will refer you to people they have confidence in to help you with your accounting needs.
 Bookkeepers range from those who only pay bills or process receipts to "full charge" bookkeepers who can summarize bookkeeping activity for your CPA or EA to prepare tax returns.